A Human Glomerular Disease Atlas defines the APOL1-JAK-STAT feed forward loop in focal segmental glomerulosclerosis

 Listed in

-To map transcriptional programs in rare glomerular diseases, single-nucleus RNA sequencing (snRNAseq) on kidney biopsies (N=120) from the Nephrotic Syndrome Study Network were integrated with snRNAseq and single-cell sequencing (scRNAseq) of reference kidney tissue (N=50) to create the Omnibus of CElls And Nuclei (OCEAN).
-Unsupervised analysis of multi-cellular programs identified that JAK-STAT pathway in podocytes and endothelial cells was associated with clinical measures of disease severity.
-JAK-STAT pathway activity was strongly correlated with apolipoprotein1 (APOL1) mRNA transcript expression and high risk APOL1 variant genotype, a major risk factor for FSGS.
-These findings were confirmed in an independent study of Black participants where loss of APOL1 function decreased JAK-STAT pathway activation in patient derived podocyte ex vivo models.
-The findings are consistent with a feed forward loop regulating the JAK-STAT-APOL1 driven tissue damage, providing mechanistic support for the JUSTICE Phase II trial targeting JAK activation in APOL1-mediated kidney disease.
+There are few approved treatments for glomerular diseases of the kidney.
+To map underlying transcriptional programs in the kidney driving rare glomerular diseases, single-nucleus RNA sequencing (snRNAseq) on kidney biopsies (N=120) from the Nephrotic Syndrome Study Network were integrated with snRNAseq and single-cell sequencing (scRNAseq) of reference kidney tissue (N=50) to create the Omnibus of CElls And Nuclei (OCEAN).
+Unsupervised analysis of multi-cellular programs identified that JAK-STAT pathway activity was associated with clinical measures of disease severity.
+JAK-STAT pathway activity was strongly correlated with apolipoprotein1 (APOL1) mRNA transcript expression and the high risk APOL1 variant genotype, a major risk factor for focal segmental glomerulosclerosis.
+These findings were confirmed in an independent study of Black participants where loss of APOL1 function decreased JAK-STAT pathway activation in ex vivo models of patient-derived podocytes.
+The findings presented are consistent with a feed forward loop regulating the JAK-STAT-APOL1 driven tissue damage, providing mechanistic support for the JUSTICE Phase II trial targeting JAK activation in APOL1-mediated kidney disease.